 WHAT DOESN’T IT COVER?

-- Loss due to the economy
+- Loss that occurs as a result of the economy

 Actual Loss Sustained

 With "actual loss sustained" coverage, business losses are not subject to a predefined limit.
 Instead, the insurance policy will cover the lost profits that your business will sustain during restoration of a damaged property location for a maximum of 12 months.
 Coinsurance typically does not apply.
 If the restoration period of the business may exceed 12 months, obtaining an alternate coverage form (perhaps to insure 18 or 24 months for example) is advisable.